If you are planning a trip abroad to Switzerland, or any other country, it certainly pays to be prepared ahead of time.

 At the time of writing the Swiss Franc is about 10% less than the Euro, however, things are generally a lot more expensive.

 As you might have heard, Switzerland is very organised and that includes an extremely efficient public transport system.
 So, if you don't feel like driving while you are here, the trains are an awesome way to get around.
 Easy, punctual, reliable, but not so cheap.
-Have think about getting some form of travel card or the local "half tax" which gives you 50% off (but it costs you over 100).
+Have think about getting some form of Swiss Travel Pass or the local "half tax" which gives you 50% off (but it costs you over 100).
 Check out more information here.

 The highway (or Autobahn) system in Switzerland is very good, but like all places in the world these days – is prone to traffic jams at peak time (early morning, late afternoon, Sundays).
 So, although driving is relatively easy, it might not be the best option for a relaxing holiday!
 Also, keep in mind that major North/South routes are extremely busy (like the Gotthard Tunnel) at most times of the year – because the whole of northern Europe is heading to Italy!